 2. Are there defenses to ARS 13-1425?

-People accused of a crime under this statute have the right to challenge the accusation with a legal defense.
+People accused of a crime under this statute can challenge the accusation with a legal defense.
 Three common defenses include accused people showing that:

 - they did not act intentionally.